blue112/fact_game/README.md

 - Smelt stone to make bricks
 - Add variations of the tiles for stone, iron and coal switch between them at random
 - Make Mining Engines work using Coal
+- Add the "no fuel" icon to oven that have no coal

 # Todo